-1) Compute $(y{VRF}, \pi{VRF}) \leftarrow VRFEval(sk{VRF}, Q)$ for the user secret key sk{VRF} and a publicly known random

-- seed Q and output a pseudorandom value y{VRF} and a proof of correct computation π{VRF} . - 2) Check if y{VRF} is in the target range [0, P], where P is a parameter that depends on the current stake of the user.
+- Compute (yVRF, πVRF) ← VRFEval(skVRF, Q) for the user secret key skVRF and a publicly known random seed Q and output a pseudorandom value yVRF and a proof of correct computation πVRF. - (2) Check if yVRF is in the target range [0, P], where P is a parameter that depends on the current stake of the user.
 If this condition holds, the user will be a committee member for B.

-The committee membership can be verified by all users in Algorand's network by executing the verification algorithm of the VRF with pk{VRF} , Q, y{VRF} and π{VRF} as input, and additionally checking if $y{VRF} \in [0, P]$.
+The committee membership can be verified by all users in Algorand's network by executing the verification algorithm of the VRF with $pk{VRF}$ , Q, $y{VRF}$ and $\pi{VRF}$ as input, and additionally checking if $y{VRF} \in [0, P]$ .
 Algorand instantiates their protocol with a long-term (practically unlimited) stateless VRF based on elliptic curves (ECVRF).

-Similarly, Ouroboros Praos [10] conducts a private test that is executed locally using a VRF to determine whether a participant belongs to the slot leader set for any slots within a specific time period.
+Similarly, Ouroboros Praos [8] conducts a private test that is executed locally using a VRF to determine whether a participant belongs to the slot leader set for any slots within a specific time period.

-The uniqueness, pseudorandomness and provability properties of the VRF play crucial roles in preventing brute-force attacks that try various output values y{VRF} in order to find one that falls within the desired range.
+The uniqueness, pseudorandomness and provability properties of the VRF play crucial roles in preventing brute-force attacks that try various output values $y{VRF}$ in order to find one that falls within the desired range.
 Moreover, the committee membership procedure as well as its verification are computationally inexpensive, making the consensus protocol highly scalable.

-C. Our Contribution
+1.3 Our Contribution

-In this work, we introduce the most efficient and practical post-quantum VRF construction, called X-VRF, built from symmetric primitives only.
-It is based on the stateful XMSS signature.
+In this work, we introduce the most efficient many-time postquantum VRF construction, called X-VRF.
+It is built only from symmetric primitives, contrary to existing VRFs which require asymmetric cryptographic primitives.
+X-VRF is based on the stateful XMSS signature.
 Inheriting from the statefulness of XMSS, X-VRF is a stateful VRF (essentially a counter-VRF where the signer/verifier needs to store a single counter).
 In contrast to the classical applications of VRF which may require a stateless construction, for most of the blockchain settings it is often sufficient to employ a stateful primitive.
-In fact, the blockchain's block number, which is already maintained by and available to all users, is the only state information required for our X-VRF construction.
+In fact, the blockchain's block number, which is already maintained by and available to all users, is the only state information required for our application of X-VRF.
 Therefore X-VRF in the blockchain environment is actually stateless from the point of view of a blockchain user (as the user does not need to store an individual state information).
 X-VRF can then be naturally deployed over Algorand, and utilize Algorand's blockchain as the state counter.
 We believe this 'blockchain-empowered' XMSS/X-VRF construction can prove useful in other applications as well.
 We provide a technical overview of our approach in the next section.

-We implement our construction under different settings and provide a thorough evaluation analysis and show its efficiency and practicality.
-All of our settings provide a very efficient performance: The computation time for both the evaluation and verify functions is less than 1 ms. A user public key and a secret key are just 64 bytes and 132 bytes, respectively, while the proof size is only around 3 KB for all settings.
-The main difference between X-VRF instances is the tradeoff between (one-time) key generation runtime, memory requirement and the lifetime of a key pair.
+We implement our construction under different settings and provide a thorough evaluation analysis that shows its efficiency and practicality.
+All of our settings provide a very efficient performance: the computation time for both the evaluation and verify functions is less than 1 ms. A user public key and a secret key are just 64 bytes and 132 bytes, respectively, while the proof size is only around 3 KB for all settings.
+The main difference between X-VRF instances is the trade-off between (one-time) key generation runtime, memory requirement and the lifetime of a key pair.